amamitpandey/tuts/Java/Java_collection.md

 }
 System.out.println("For exiting element " + Arrays.binarySearch(al, "a")); // 0 // if found, give +ve no with index
 System.out.println("For not exiting element " + Arrays.binarySearch(al, "z")); // -5 // if not

+# how HashMap works internally
+hashMap based on node

+node
+key
+value
+next()

+There are three method available equals(): compare key if found then replace otherwise replace hashcode() : return a reference/address/Integer where element is inserted. buckets(): node of array.

+Steps for insertion/replacement:
+Get index by using formula = hashcodeKey && (n-1)
+Use an equal method for compare key and index if not found insert otherwise replace.
+If index is same but key is different than map with internal key

+Steps for retrieve data:
+Get the index, if key found in that index return value In index, value is not found then search for next(use next fn) and return value.

+## Tuts refrence: Durga software(https://www.youtube.com/watch?v=rI3VkItC0eA&list=PLd3UqWTnYXOkVR3OR9UZGyEt9RFUbaTMZ)